 I thought it would be easy to reduce my phone bill.
 Ha!
-Here are a few lessons learned about cutting through the phone company’s red tape.
+A few lessons learned about cutting through the phone company’s red tape.

-It was tough, and we procrastinated about it, but I bit the bullet today and downgraded our cable service.
-My kids did not take it well at all, but we are hoping this will benefit our family more than just monetarily.
+It was tough, but I bit the bullet and downgraded our cable service today.
+The kids did not take it well at all, but we are hoping this will benefit our family more than just monetarily.
 Continue reading “Our Kids are Furious With Us Because We Cut Cable TV–Well, Too Bad!!”